 Borago officinalis (55 days) Open-pollinated.
 Gloria Seigars suggests it as a great border for the vegetable garden where the dense plants smother weeds and attract bees.
+Donna Dyrek favors it for attracting mason bees.
+Deb Soule recommends it for courage in these crazy times.
 Bears many small flowers that open blue, turn purple and then pink and make colorful additions to salads.
 Enjoy the cooling properties of very young leaves on a hot day.
-Used in cough syrups or frozen in ice cubes to lend cucumber flavor to cold drinks.
-A nourishing tea for nursing mothers.
+Frozen in ice cubes, it lends cucumber flavor to cold drinks.
+Borage leaves and flowers are used for fever, cough, depression and to prevent inflammation of the lungs.
+A nourishing tea for nursing mothers, and also a sedative.
 Seeds a good source of GLAs.
 Bushy 2–3' annual likes sun, prefers moist well-drained soil, will self sow.
 Young plants are easy to move around.
-Survives light frosts. ~50 seeds/g.
+Survives light frosts.
+About 50 seeds/g.
 Especially attractive to pollinators.②

 About medicinal herbs: Archeological evidence dates the medicinal use of herbs back 60,000 years to the Neanderthals.
 85% of the world’s population employ herbs as medicines, and 40% of pharmaceuticals in the U.S. contain plant-derived materials.
 Fewer than 10% of higher plant species have been investigated for their medicinal components.
 Interest in traditional herbal remedies continues to grow.